fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Manager.rst

 Manager
 ~~~~~~~

 Managers inherit from ``::ctrlSelection::IManagerSrv``.
-As explained earlier,
-they manage tasks or services on objects which appear or disappear from the
-composite on which they are working.
-For instance, the XML configuration below
-manages a GUI to configure rendering options of a reconstruction from a reconstruction list thanks to
+As explained earlier, they manage tasks or services on objects which appear or disappear from the composite on which they are working.
+For instance, the XML configuration below manages a GUI to configure rendering options of a reconstruction from a reconstruction list thanks to the ``::ctrlSelection::manager::SwapperSrv`` service.
-``::ctrlSelection::manager::SwapperSrv`` service.

-In this configuration, the manager updates the services attached to ``rec``
-object each time it is added, removed or swapped.
+In this configuration, the manager updates the services attached to the ``rec`` object each time it is added, removed or swapped.

 Manager configuration example